Deadly108/Portfolio/README.md

 This repository contains the source code for my portfolio website, built with Vite and deployed on GitHub Pages.

+The project is live at [Portfolio on GitHub Pages](https://deadly108.github.io/Portfolio/).

 ## Prerequisites

 Ensure you have the following installed on your machine: